olekli/DrResult/README.md

 #### `@returns_result()` and `expects`

-Marking a function as `@returns_result` will wrap its return value in an `Ok` result and exceptions thrown in an `Err` result.
+Marking a function as `@returns_result` will wrap any exceptions thrown in an `Err` result.
 But only those exceptions that are expected.
 As noted above, if you do not explicitly specify exceptions to expect, most runtime exceptions are expected by default.